To mark Breast Cancer Awareness Month, we’re sharing stories of breast cancer journeys.

 Another important receptor is HER2, as this can be targeted with other medications.
 Cancers that don’t have any of these receptors are called “triple-negative” cancers and are typically more aggressive than other breast cancers.

 These cancers may require more aggressive treatment, such as chemotherapy.
-Not only will they test THE TUMOR'S hormone receptor status, but the rest of the genetic makeup of the cancer itself may also be tested.
+Not only will the tumor's hormone receptor status be tested, but the rest of the genetic makeup of the cancer itself may also be tested.

 Using tests such as MammaPrint or OncotypeDx, cancers can be classified into cancers that are low- or high-risk of recurrence.
 If you have a low genetic risk of recurrence, you may be able to avoid chemotherapy, based on recent research.